Airbus A350: A350-1000

 It features an automatic emergency descent function to around 10,000 ft and notifies air traffic control if the crew fails to respond to an alert, indicating possible incapacitation from depressurisation.
 The avionics software adaptation is activated by a push and pull button to avoid mistakes and could be retrofitted in the smaller -900.
 All performance targets have been met or exceeded, and it remains within its weight specification, unlike early −900s.

 Its basic 308 t MTOW was increased to 311 t before offering a possible 316 t version.
 Its 316 t MTOW appeared on 29 May 2018 update of its type certificate data sheet.
 This raised its range from 7950 to 8400 nmi.
 A further MTOW increase by 3 t, to a total of 319 t was under study to be available from 2020 and could have been a response to Qantas' Project Sunrise.

 In November 2019, maximum accommodation increased to 480 seats from 440 through the installation of new "Type-A+" exits, with a dual-lane evacuation slide.
-On 17 December 2021, French Bee took delivery of the first A350-1000 in this 480-seat configuration, leased by Air Lease Corporation and to be operated by from Paris to Reunion Island, with 40 premium and 440 economy seats.
+On 17 December 2021, French Bee took delivery of the first A350-1000 in this 480-seat configuration, leased by Air Lease Corporation and to be operated from Paris to Réunion, with 40 premium and 440 economy seats.

 In October 2023, the variant's MTOW was raised again to 322 t.